-Teach letter recognition and begin practicing handwriting skills with this printable bundle of letter tracing worksheets.
+Teach letter recognition and begin practicing handwriting skills with letter tracing worksheets.

 Let’s play a game, eh?